How To Get New Clients Through Social Media – Stories From Agencies and Freelancers10 min read

-I’ve been mulling over why this is and can imagine that, in addition to the mistakes Abass outlines, there’s another big obstacle getting in the way of marketing agencies doing a good job of marketing themselves: time.
-The problem is that marketing agencies are so busy creating content for their clients, they don’t prioritise creating content for themselves.
-And if an agency that employs a whole team of people doesn’t have time for marketing, where does that leave the freelancing solopreneurs of this world?
+Marketing agencies are so busy creating content for their clients, they don’t prioritize creating content for themselves.
+And if an agency that employs a whole team of people who don’t have time for marketing, where does that leave the freelancing solopreneurs of this world?

 In this post, I want to persuade both agencies and freelancers that their own marketing is a worthwhile investment of their time by looking at real-life examples of businesses that have used social media to get new clients.
-We’re going to focus on social media, in particular, because it’s one of the most accessible and effective channels for building a brand in 2019.
+We’re going to focus on social media, in particular, because it’s one of the most accessible and effective channels for building a brand.

 To make my case, I asked freelancers and agency founders/employees in my network to share times when they’ve landed a new client as a direct result of social media.
 Every single person who took the survey had not just one, but multiple anecdotes to share.

 Grouping these together, I started to see some clear patterns emerging.
 From my research, I’ve identified 4 proven methods to get new clients through social media, with plenty of amazing stories to back them up.